 Addressing the needs of each student.
 Students have different career guidance needs at different stages.
 Opportunities for advice and support are tailored to the needs of each student.
 Highfurlong’s careers programme embeds equality and diversity considerations throughout.

 Information included in each individual students One Page Profiles include “Important For” and Important To Me” Annual Reviews, target setting and the monitoring and assessment of learning is constant.
-1:1 support for young people and their families is provided through the staff team and also with the Family Support and Transition Coordinator.
+1:1 support for young people and their families is provided through the staff team.
 Students from Key Stage 3 onwards create personalised Pathways each September where the learners consider their next stage in education and life.

 In addition students complete Vocational profiles and have access to differentiated versions of the work experience log books to record their experiences and achievements.
 All students have a Personal Development file.